 - The SuperZoomer – the direct opposite of a prime shooter.
-A superzoomer’s favorite lens has been the Nikon 28-300mm, but now that Tamron released its 18-400mm, the king is dead, long live the king!
+A superzoomer’s favorite lens has for years been the Nikon 28-300mm, until Tamron released its 18-400mm.
+The king is dead, long live the king!
 Superzoomers dream of a day when an ultimate 8-600mm f/0.95 materializes.
 And if it takes liquid lenses to do it, so be it!

 - The Camera Gear Hoarder – there is no hope when it comes to curing their GAS.
 Over the years, they collected everything they could find at reasonable or bargain price.
 Despite the fact that most of the gear only gathers dust today, it will never be traded, sold or given away.
 Their closets are full of “good ol’ stuff” and they are proud to have gear for any occasion.
 A true camera gear hoarder will own cameras and lenses from multiple brands.
 They will have a mixture of film and digital cameras in a number of different formats, along with a boatload of lenses and adapters.